SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 	1. can happen with **wenicke korsakoff**
 	2. **atrophy of anterior vermis lobe** - more space between superior and anterior lobes. the<mark style="background: #FFF3A3A6;"> **atrophy = whitened spaces between folia**</mark>
 	3. 3 layers = moelcular, purkinje and internal granule cell layer; with purkinje cell losses and smaller internal graunle cell loss
+	4. long term alc abuse
 4. osmotic demyelination syndrome - <mark style="background: #FFF3A3A6;">central pontine myelinolysis </mark>
 	1. in the middle of the pons, the gryish dark areas are in midline of the pons - bat sign
 	2. due to rapi reversal of <mark style="background: #FFF3A3A6;">hyponatremia in alcohol use...dysosmolar state, the quick correction of sodium  </mark>
 	3. <mark style="background: #FFF3A3A6;">pons</mark> most impacted
+	4. seen most often in liver transplant
-	4. can see severe burns, and then variable demyelination -> degrees of deat, paralysis or altered consciousness,
+	5. can see severe burns, and then variable demyelination -> degrees of deat, paralysis or altered consciousness,
-	5. <mark style="background: #FFF3A3A6;">we see a BAT shaped sign = lack of myelination in the middle of the pons. also caused by polyneuropathy.</mark>
+	6. <mark style="background: #FFF3A3A6;">we see a BAT shaped sign = lack of myelination in the middle of the pons. also caused by polyneuropathy.</mark>
 5. b12 deficiency - subacute combined degeneration
 	1. malabs of cobalamin or issues with IF release and lack of B12 absorption
 	2. symmetrical <mark style="background: #FFF3A3A6;">progressive</mark> lower extremity paresthesias. +weakness which begins distal -> proximal